intact-portal/intact-portal-documentation/help/user-guide/curation-manual.md

-A link to the .pfd file is coming soon.
+A link to the .pdf file is coming soon.